cube-drone/rt0/players-guide/src/player/generated/priestess.md

    * When a Two, Three, Four, or Nine is used on Concentrate, instead of discarding it, place it on All Signs Point to Yes.
 * Discard the High Priestess from All Signs Point to Yes whenever you like.
+   * When the High Priestess is discarded from All Signs Point to Yes (even by The Tower),
-   * When you do, deal 2 Magic Ranged Damage to every Adversary for each card on All Signs Point to Yes,
+   * deal 7 Magic Damage to every Adversary in your Zone for each card on All Signs Point to Yes,
    * then discard all cards on All Signs Point to Yes.

 ### Better Not Tell You Now